 The potential for drug-drug interactions should be considered when initiating NSAID therapy.
-CYP2C9 decreased function allele carriers are at higher risk of supratherapeutic International Normalized Ratio or major bleeding with concomitant use of warfarin or other coumarin anticoagulants with NSAIDs compared with NMs. ^{36-40} Thus, it is recommended that this
+CYP2C9 decreased function allele carriers are at higher risk of supratherapeutic INR or major bleeding with concomitant use of warfarin or other coumarin anticoagulants with NSAIDs, compared to NMs (36-40).
+Thus, it is recommended that this drug combination be avoided in CYP2C9 IMs and PMs.
+Variants in other genes, including CYP2C8 and drug targets such as PTGS1 and PTGS2, may also influence the outcome of NSAID therapy, but the evidence is insufficient to recommend using these variants to guide NSAID dosing at this time (see Supplemental Material).